eclipse/ice/org.eclipse.ice.commands/README.md

 ## Commands API
-### General Use
+### General Commands Use
-The Commands API works best when the user of the API writes a script containing their job logic, and then hands this to Commands to run.
+The Commands API works best when the user of the API writes a script containing their job logic, and then hands this script to Commands to run.
 The script can be in a number of languages (e.g. bash, python, etc.), depending on what kind of interpreter you like.
 A basic example of a CommandConfiguration is shown below, for example with a python script:

 ```java
 CommandConfiguration configuration = new CommandConfiguration;